 Shopify powers more than half a million eCommerce businesses in 175 countries.
-Since 2012, the number of merchants on the Shopify platform has grown an average of 74% annually, and these merchants have achieved over $55 billion in sales as a result of Shopify being one of the best known and easiest to use eCommerce platforms today.
+Since 2012, the number of merchants on the Shopify platform has grown an average of 74% annually, and these merchants have achieved more than $55 billion in sales as a result of Shopify being one of the best known and easiest to use eCommerce platforms today.

 With Shopify taking care of domains, hosting, all back-end, and some front-end functionality, more time, money, and resources can be spent on UX design.
 By 2021, eCommerce sales worldwide are expected to reach a new high of $4.9 trillion, and with substandard UX design being one of the biggest contributors to abandoned checkouts, it’s more than clear the implementation of eCommerce best practices will continue to prove highly effective.